Help Docs

 Mobile app

-Site24x7 mobile app is made to monitor resources on the go.
+The Site24x7 mobile app is designed to monitor resources on the go.
 The app provides real-time alerts on your mobile device when a performance problem occurs on your technology stack.

 Download the iOS | Android apps to receive real-time alerts and push notifications, right on your device.